 We use our PIONEER system to identify the probability of failure, based on asset performance and health, to prioritise a programme of infrastructure improvements that ensures resilient supply under a range of challenging circumstances.

-Our methodology follows best practice from the UK Water Industry Research Ltd (UKWIR), Joint Emergency Services Interoperability Programme (JESIP), and Cabinet Office guidance on addressing system resilience risks.
+Our methodology follows best practice from the UK Water Industry Research Ltd (UKWIR), Joint Emergency Services Interoperability on addressing system resilience risks.

 Learning from experience